CleverCloud/documentation/content/doc/addons/materia-kv.md

 Real ID: kv_01HV6NCSRD1TV2AJW4RKFBJ07R
 Name: testKV

-/!\ The MateriaDB KV provider is in Alpha testing phase, don't store sensitive or production grade data You can easily use MateriaDB KV with 'redis-cli', with such commands: source <(clever addon env addon_4997cfe3-f104-xxxx-xxxx-xxxxxxxxx -F shell) redis-cli -h $KV_HOST -p $KV_PORT --tls
+/!\ The Materia KV provider is in Alpha testing phase, don't store sensitive or production grade data You can easily use Materia KV with 'redis-cli', with such commands: source <(clever addon env addon_4997cfe3-f104-xxxx-xxxx-xxxxxxxxx -F shell) redis-cli -h $KV_HOST -p $KV_PORT --tls
 ```

-You can also deploy MateriaDB KV add-ons with [Terraform provider](https://registry.terraform.io/providers/CleverCloud/clevercloud/latest/docs/resources/materiadb_kv) (OpenTofu compatible).
+You can also deploy Materia KV add-ons with [Terraform provider](https://registry.terraform.io/providers/CleverCloud/clevercloud/latest/docs/resources/materiadb_kv) (OpenTofu compatible).

 {{< callout type="info" >}}

-**MateriaDB KV is in Alpha testing phase** Each add-on is limited to 128 MB of storage, requests sent to the server can't exceed 1 kB.
+**Materia KV is in Alpha testing phase** Each add-on is limited to 128 MB of storage, requests sent to the server can't exceed 1 kB.
 As we fine-tune and enhance its capabilities, we advise against using the alpha release for production purposes.
 During alpha testing we can delete data or renew token, don't store sensitive or production grade data.

 {{< /callout >}}